MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 For the side-by-side upgrade option:

--Consider this option if you can do a fast upgrade for your overall organization.
+- Consider this option if you can do a fast upgrade for your overall organization.
 Since there is potential risk of confusion with running both clients, it’s best if you can minimize this time period.

--  This option is the out-of-the box model, and doesn’t require administrator action, other than to assign the Office 365 license.
+- This option is the out-of-the box model, and doesn’t require administrator action to get started with Teams except to assign the Office 365 license.
 If your users already have Skype for Business Online, you may already be in this model.

 - It can be challenging getting out of side-by-side mode and moving to TeamsOnly.
 Because upgraded users only communicate via Teams, any other user in the org communicating with that user must be using Teams.
 If you have pockets of users that have not started using Teams, they will be exposed to missing messages.
 Furthermore, they won’t ever see the TeamsOnly users online in Skype for Business.
 Some orgs choose to do a tenant-wide upgrade using the Tenant global policy to avoid this, however that requires waiting till all users are ready to be upgraded.